SATE-Lab/DisBurser/draft.md

    cd <project_root>/Benchmark/Activemq/v5.14.1
    ```

-3. (optional)  comment `build_from_source` function call in build.sh, if not perform this step, lots of mvn failure will be thrown but testcases can still run smoothly
+3. (optional)  comment `build_from_source` function call in build.sh, if this step is not performed, lots of mvn failure will be thrown, however testcases can still run

 4. generate tars for target system